 The buses were clean, spacious, and took about 3.5 hours each way with two 20 minute bathroom breaks at highway rest stops.
-The roundtrip fare was JPY9,500.
+The roundtrip fare was reasonable considering we didn't have to drive and it dropped us off at convenient locations.
 For solo runners (or pairs, like us), this was an economical and convenient option.

 The event organizers and the Sugadaira community work closely to ensure a positive experience for athletes.
 Another perk of the Skyline Sugadaira Trail Run Race is the included accommodation.